star-warrior/star-warrior/README.md

 ## 💫 About Me:

-🔭 I’m currently working on Badminton Shadow Generator<br>🌱 I’m Excel in PERN stack and learning Blockchain Technology<br>⚡ Fun fact: I am a Gaming and Sci-fi Enthusiast
+🔭 I’m currently working on Badminton Shadow Generator<br>🌱 I Excel in PERN stack and learning Blockchain Technology<br>⚡ Fun fact: I am a Gaming and Sci-fi Enthusiast

 ## 🌐 Connect With Me: